-Labour productivity growth is high, but the level remains low.
+Productivity growth has slowed in the aftermath of the global financial crisis, even though room for catch-up in terms of level remains.
 Improvements in the quality of education at all levels and more on-the-job training can better match the skills of people to those needed by firms and ensure that growth is more inclusive.
 Business innovation would benefit from measures to strengthen the capacity of firms to absorb and implement new ideas.

 Westmore (2016), “Fostering further productivity convergence in Lithuania”, OECD Economics Department Working Papers, forthcoming.